BorgXQ/RL-portfolio-optimizer/README.md

 # Transformer-Based Long/Short Portfolio Allocation

-A deep learning system allocating top winner and loser assets to formulate a dynamic long-short portfolio.
-Uses a multi-sequence of neural networks comprising SREM, CAAN, and a portfolio generator.
+A deep learning system for dynamic long-short portfolio allocation using transformer-based neural networks.
+Comprises SREM for feature extraction, CAAN for cross-asset attention, and a portfolio generator for top- and bottom-G asset selection.

 ## Features